Grahp/Website/pages/Home.md

 A [[Lisp|Lisp]] on Lua designed to harness the power of Lua, Lisp, and avoiding some of the pitfalls of both.
 A more applied [[Fennel|Fennel]], perhaps.

-Still just thinking about it, but maybe it'll release some day.
+Still just designing it, but maybe it'll release some day.

 ---